 CONVENTIONAL RESEARCH AND HEART DISEASE

 Dean Michael Ornish was president and founder of the non-profit Preventative Medicine Research Institute in California and Clinical Professor of Medicine at the University of Medicine, San Francisco.

 With the exception of bereavement, sunburn, radiation, asbestos and nicotine, orthodox medicine disregards Selye’s finding that cancer results from prolonged exposure to stress.
 The use of chemotherapy, radiotherapy and surgery in the ‘treatment’ of cancer is questionable in the light of Selye’s research as these conventional approaches actually increase overall stress levels.
-A major cause of cancer that is not recognised in conventional medicine is electromagnetic field radiation (see chapter on interference fields).
+A major cause of cancer that is not recognised in conventional medicine is electromagnetic field radiation (geopathic stress and electromagnetic radiation).

 HIGH BLOOD PRESSURE AND STRESS

 In his book 21st Century Medicine (10), Dr. Julian Kenyon (born 1943) cites a British study on the perceived success of drug treatment for high blood pressure.
 In the study, seventy-five patients with high blood pressure were treated conventionally, and all the prescribing doctors recorded a successful outcome.
-Their relatives also assessed the patients, and 74 out of the 75 relatives recorded deterioration in memory, mood, initiative, and energy levels, with increase in anxiety and irritability.
-Hypertension was a coping reaction to stress rather than a primary health hazard, and that Dr. Ornish’s approach is preferable to prescribing antihypertensive drugs.
+Their relatives also assessed the patients, and 74 out of the 75 relatives recorded deterioration in memory, mood, initiative and energy levels with increase in anxiety and irritability.
+Hypertension was a coping reaction to stress rather than a primary health hazard so that Dr. Ornish’s approach would have been preferable to prescribing toxic antihypertensive drugs.

 THE ‘UNKNOWN HALF’ OF CONVENTIONAL MEDICINE